davidherold/Bootcamp3/Bootcamp3/README.md

 # Creating a server-side API module using Express
 ### Overview
-In Bootcamp# 1, we created a server to host our UF Directory App by implementing a primitive server-side router that responded to a single GET requests to '/listings' that retrieved our listings from a json file and sent the directory listingsto the client’s browser.
+In Bootcamp# 1, we created a server to host our UF Directory App by implementing a primitive server-side router that responded to a single GET requests to '/listings' that retrieved our listings from a json file and sent the directory listings to the client’s browser.

 In Bootcamp #2, we worked with MongoDB Atlas database (DBaaS) to make our listing data persistent.
 We setup communication between database (MongoDB Atlas) and server (node.js) using Mongoose as our connection driver.
 We then created a database schema to organize the listings and we wrote a script `JSONtoMongo.js` to populate the database from the json file.
 We also created some test queries `queries.js` to ensure that our database worked.

-In this thrid bootcamp, we will add more functionality to this server by integreating in the CRUD functionality of Bootcamp #2 to create, read, update, and delete listings from a Mongo database as well as implement a server-side API that will allow us respond to http requests for creating, updating, and deleting listings from the client/browser.
+In this thrid bootcamp, we will add more functionality to this server by integrating in the CRUD functionality of Bootcamp #2 to create, read, update, and delete listings from a Mongo database as well as implement a server-side API that will allow us respond to http requests for creating, updating, and deleting listings from the client/browser.
 We will also use a 3rd party geocoding API, open cage data, to retreive latitude and longitude coordinates for new buidlings we add to this database.

 ## Introduction to Express & Middleware
 [***Express***](https://expressjs.com/) is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.
 Middleware functions are functions that have access to the request object (req), the response object (res), and the next() middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.